 This series explores different areas of technology innovation in the field of nursing: instant information, patient engagement, telehealth, social networks for population health, and electronic Intensive Care Unit (eICU).
 It features members of the Innovation Learning Network (ILN), a community of health care leaders and innovators focused on making health care better through good design.

-The first case study, as well as a prior report on this topic, Equipped for Efficiency: Improving Nursing Care Through Technology, is available under Document Downloads.
+The first two case studies, as well as a prior report on this topic, Equipped for Efficiency: Improving Nursing Care Through Technology, are available under Document Downloads.